mox386/VidUploadServer/README.md

 -Do Not name a channel the same name on two different hosting services even if they are the same name on those hosting services.
 Give them a slightly different name in VidUploadServer.

 -The script will not upload the same file twice, so if an upload gets interrupted or doesn't work you must rename the video file for it to work, or clear the upload from the history.

+-If a video filename is shorter than 10 characters it may not upload.